tan-zhihao1/kickpi-book/rk3576/en/07-Linux_System_Customization/01-Linux_Common_System_Customization.md

 # 01-Linux_Common_System_Customization

-# 01 - Common System Customization for Linux

 ## Symbol Explanation

 * `SDK$`: Represents the source code path.
 * `console$`: Generally refers to the command-line console of the motherboard.
-[Motherboard command-line console](../02-Getting Started/02-Quick Start.md#console_readme)
 * `ADB$`: Android Debug Bridge command-line tool, generally refers to an environment where ADB can be run.

 ## ADB Function